ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 **Vim & ocp-indent.**  We recommend using the [ocp-indent-vim](https://github.com/def-lkb/ocp-indent-vim) plugin instead of the default one.
-It provides interactive indentation "as you type", while the official mode only provide an indenting function to call manually but no passive indentation.
+It provides interactive indentation "as you type", while the official mode only provides an indenting function to call manually but no passive indentation.

-This mode does require vim to be compiled with python support, while the official one doesn't.
+This mode does require vim to be compiled with Python support, while the official one doesn't.

 Installing is as simple as cloning